 All three of the Braun Series 7 shavers are backed by a two-year limited warranty (foil and cutter excluded), and they come with a 60-day money-back guarantee, the best that we've encountered.
-Panasonic offers a two-year limited warranty on its shavers and a 30-day money-back guarantee.
+The competing Panasonic shavers have a two-year limited warranty and a 30-day money-back guarantee.

-Although all three of the Braun Series 7 shavers are essentially similar, the Series 7 760cc-4 stands out as the best value.
-It comes with the helpful (if loud) cleaning station for about $20 more than the 720s-4, but it saves you $35 -- enough for your first replacement cassette -- over the 790cc-4.
-If you're willing to pay a little more for nifty features, the 790cc-4 has a faster cleaning cycle and an upgraded LCD display, but it is otherwise the same as the 760cc-4.
+Although all three of the Braun Series 7 shavers are essentially similar, the Series 7 760cc-4 stands out as the best value -- especially given its recent drop in price.
+At the time of this report, we estimate the 760cc-4's street price (including cleaning station) at about $170 -- $10 less than the 720s-4, which doesn't come with a cleaning station.
+If you're willing to pay about $30 more in street cost for nifty features, the 790cc-4 has a faster cleaning cycle and an upgraded LCD display -- but it's otherwise identical to the 760cc-4.

 Although they lack the personalization features of the Braun Series 7 shavers and don't score quite as high in our evaluation, the three Panasonic wet/dry foil shavers are perfectly serviceable alternatives -- especially for men with sensitive skin.
 Their spring-loaded, flexible heads make it easy to get just the right amount of pressure while shaving, and some users say they've actually reduced the occurrence of shaving-induced acne and ingrown hairs.
 You'll find all three models in the wet/dry foil shaver section of this report.